SayliDholam/Data_Analytics/README.md

 ##### NumPy:</br>
 Provides support for large multi-dimensional arrays and matrices.
-Contains a collection of mathematical functions to operate on these arrays.
+Contains a collection of mathematical functions to operate on these arrays.</br>
 ```import numpy as np```
 </br></br>